Polysymmetric functions and motivic measures of configuration spaces: Motivic measures of general strata

-The ring $\RC{k}$ avoids certain pathologies exhibited by $\KV{k}$.
-For instance, in view of the formula $[\SymProd{X}{n}] = \sigma_n[X]$ and the analogy with the standard $\lambda$-operations on vector bundles, one might expect that $[\Conf_n(X)] = \lambda_n[X]$ however this generally fails.
-Nonetheless we know from Macdonald's identity \eqref{eqn:macdonald} that
+Another such pathology is that in view of the formula $[\SymProd{X}{n}] = \sigma_n[X]$ and the analogy with the standard $\lambda$-operations on vector bundles, one might expect that $[\Conf_n(X)] = \lambda_n[X]$ however this generally fails.
+Nonetheless we have the following result of Macdonald~\cite{MR143204}

-so even if $[\Conf_n(X)]-\lambda_n([X])$ fails to vanish it is at least in the kernel of $\chi_c$.
-In fact, Macdonald's identity holds for any binomial measure; equivalently, the expected formulas
+so even if $[\Conf_n(X)]-\lambda_n([X])$ fails to vanish it is at least in the kernel of $\chi$.
+In fact, Macdonald's identity holds for any binomial measure; equivalently, the expected formula

 holds in $\RC{k}$.
-The next result generalizes this to a wider class of varieties, namely generalized configuration spaces (\S\ref{sec:genconfigspaces}).
+The next result generalizes this to a wider class of varieties, namely generalized configuration spaces.

 \begin{theorem} Let $\vec{n} = (n_1,\ldots,n_d) \in \ZZgeq^d$ and let $X$ be a variety over $k$.
 Then

 where $N = \sum_i n_i$. \end{theorem}